Your link text

 None of the Christian life made sense for him without the triumph of Jesus' resurrection.

-The Reaction of the Listeners at Areopagus
+The Reaction of the Listeners

 Verses 32-34 say, "32 And when they heard of the resurrection of the dead, some mocked, while others said, "We will hear you again on this matter."
 33 So Paul departed from among them.
 34 However, some men joined him and believed, among them Dionysius the Areopagite,